-You may be able to deduct your startup R&D expenses from your payroll tax or income tax.
-Read on to learn if you qualify for the startup R&D tax credit.
+If your startup qualifies for the R&D tax credit, you may be able to deduct up to $250,000/year in R&D expenses from your payroll tax or income tax.
+Read on to learn if your startup could qualify for the R&D tax credit.

 Would it surprise you to learn that the federal government is on your side when it comes to innovation?
 Yes, the same federal government that so loves to collect taxes from you is actually ready to give you at least some of that money back, in the form of a particular tax credit.